FCPS Budget Basics

 Operating Budget: Programs, Services & Salaries

 Maryland boards of education have no taxing authority, so our public school systems depend on state and local governments for revenue.
-In Frederick County, the state typically provides about 46% of the school system’s annual operating budget funds and the County Commissioners about 50%.
+In Frederick County, the state typically provides about 46% of the school system’s annual operating budget funds and the County Council about 50%.
 State funding is established primarily during the annual January-April legislative session of the General Assembly, and funds are administered through the Maryland State Department of Education (MSDE).
 The remaining 4% comes from the federal government, use of fund balance, and other sources of income such as use of facilities fees, interest income, and out-of-district tuition.
 For a complete list of income sources, click here for a link to the budget book.

 The County Executive will hold a public hearing on the county's operating budget in March.
 The County Council will hold a public hearing on the county's operating budget in April and adopt it by May 31.
 To respond to budget issues, the BOE may hold additional meetings during the latter part of the county's budget-review process.
 The BOE adopts the detailed school system budget in June; the budget takes effect July 1.

-Get answers to Frequently Asked Questions about the operating budget and view budgets for specific fiscal years from the links on the left.
+Get answers to Frequently Asked Questions about the operating budget and view budgets for specific fiscal years from the links on the right.